 This Plan applies to complying development.
-The accredited certifier, including any private certifier, is responsible for ensuring that the condition requiring payment of the levy has been satisfied prior to releasing the Complying Development Certificate.
+The accredited certifier, including any private certifier, is responsible for ensuring that the condition requiring payment of levy has been imposed prior to issuing the complying development certificate.
+The condition is to calculate the levy in accordance with Section 2.1 of this Plan.

-The levy must be paid before the commencement of any building work or subdivision work authorised by the certificate.
+The levy must be paid before the commencement of any building work or subdivision work authorised by the certificate. [end of red text]